Anomalous dimensions of monopole operators at the transitions between Dirac and topological spin liquids: CFT duality: and models

-The $\CP^{1}$ model is a prototype for dQCPs and has received a great deal of attention, particularly in many numerical lattice studies.
-The value obtained for the correlation length exponent $\nu,$ related to the Lagrange field scaling dimension as $\Delta_{\lambda}=3-1/\nu$, has varied greatly among many numerical works.
-Older results indicate $\Delta_{\mathcal{\lambda}}\in[1.34,1.67]$~\citep{sandvik_evidence_2007,melko_scaling_2008,jiang_from_2008,lou_antiferromagnetic_2009} which seems compatible with other scaling dimensions in Tab.~\ref{tab:duality2}.
-Unusual scaling behaviour and the ``drifting'' of $\nu$ with increasing lattice size~\citep{nahum_deconfined_2015} motivated further studies, and lower scaling dimensions have been found.
+The situation becomes more puzzling when the critical exponents in Tab.~\ref{tab:duality2} are compared to numerical lattice results.
+The apparent consistency observed in the analytical results (at least for operators that do not need resummation) does not hold for the numerical lattice results.
+Specifically, we compare the analytical results to the correlation length exponent $\nu$ obtained in many numerical studies of the $\CP^{1}$ model.
+This exponent is related to the Lagrange field scaling dimension as $\Delta_{\lambda}=3-1/\nu$.
+Its value has varied greatly among many numerical works.
+Earlier results indicate that $\Delta_{\mathcal{\lambda}}\in[1.34,1.67]$~\citep{sandvik_evidence_2007,melko_scaling_2008,jiang_from_2008,lou_antiferromagnetic_2009} which seems compatible with other scaling dimensions in Tab.~\ref{tab:duality2}.
+However, unusual scaling behaviour and the ``drifting'' of $\nu$ with increasing lattice size~\citep{nahum_deconfined_2015} motivated further studies, and lower scaling dimensions have been found.
 The wide range of values obtained are shown in Tab.~\ref{tab:num}.
-Notably, a scaling dimension going down to $\Delta_{\lambda}=0.75(1)$ by considering the presence of a second length scale~\citep{sandvik_consistent_2020}.
-Among other scenarios considered was that of a weakly first order transition.
-This possibility has also been discussed in a field theory context where the dual models $\QEDGN|_{2N=2}$ and $\CP^{N-1}|_{N=2}$ are possibly complex $\CFT$s emerging from the collision of fixed points as the number of matter flavors is lowered below a critical level in Ref.~\citep{benvenuti_qeds_2019,ihrig_abelian_2019}.
+Notably, a scaling dimension going down to $\Delta_{\lambda}=0.80(1)$ by considering the presence of a second length scale~\citep{sandvik_consistent_2020}.

+The varying results among different lattice studies were also interpreted as a hint for a weakly first-order transition.
+This possibility has been discussed~\citep{benvenuti_qeds_2019,ihrig_abelian_2019} in a field theory context where the dual models $\QEDGN|_{2N=2}$ and $\CP^{N-1}|_{N=2}$ are possibly complex $\CFT$s emerging from the collision of fixed points as the number of matter flavors is lowered below a critical level.
+On the other hand, our analytical analysis shows there is still consistency among scaling dimensions on both sides of the duality.
+This may imply that the duality can still give valuable information, even if the CFT is non-unitary.

 A similar tension between the results from field theory and lattice models was observed in Ref.\ \citep{zhijin_on_2021} where the $\QED|_{2N=2}$ model was studied using conformal bootstrap.
 The duality to the easy-plane $\CP^{1}$ model conjectured in Ref.~\citep{wang_deconfined_2018} implies a self-duality and an emergent $\OO(4)$ symmetry on both sides.
 While the conformal bootstrap study of $\QED|_{2N=2}$ is consistent with the self-duality and the emergent symmetry, it contradicts results from the lattice study of the easy-plane $\CP^{1}$ model\ \citep{qin_duality_2017}.